DominikN/rosdevday21-remote-robot/README.md

 ### I. Create a Husarnet Network

-#### 1. Register a free account at https://app.husarnet.com
+#### 1. Create a free account at https://app.husarnet.com

 ![Husarnet Register](docs/husarnet-register.png)

 #### 2. Confirm your e-mail

-After you click "Register" you will be redirected to your account and see that:
+After you click "Register" you will be redirected to your account where your will see:

 ![Husarnet Confirm Account](docs/husarnet-confirm-account.png)